Home » GI Bill » Omaha, NE BAH Rates, Housing, Education, & Cost of Living

 • West Omaha – $932

-Other popular neighborhoods include Bellevue, Downtown Omaha, Westside Area, and Northwest Omaha.
+Other popular neighborhoods include Bellevue, Downtown Omaha, the Westside Area, and Northwest Omaha.
 These neighborhoods are highly rated for their safety, affordability, and access to family-friendly activities.

 Primary Education